-The debate, myths and misconceptions have raged since the 90's.
-Some falsehoods have stuck, some simply do not apply.
+The debate has raged since the 90's.
+Some misconceptions have stuck, some simply do not apply.
 Find the real answers here to keep you and your family informed.

 01. Why a cable car?
 Have alternatives been considered?

 In 2011 an endeavour was undertaken to identify and resolve the existing and long term forecast issues surrounding access and amenity on kunanyi/Mount Wellington.
 This study concluded that a commercial, private sector solution was more appropriate than a government funded exercise due to economic and social conditions.
 A terms of reference was established to look into every plausible transport technology that could scale the height of kunanyi/Mount Wellington.

 Building on the 2009 Sustainable Transport Study commissioned by the Wellington Park Management Trust, consideration for a Funicular, Aerial Cable Car, Cog-Railway, Light-rail, Shuttle Buses and All-terrain vehicles were examined in closer detail.
 Lines of communication were opened with various operators and manufacturers of these systems to obtain factual and relevant technical limitations.
 The build costs, operating costs and maintenance of each system were forensically compared, as was the noise emissions, carbon emissions, system capacity, turn-around time, queue length and wait times each system offered.
 Ride comfort and tourism experience was also a determining factor.

 Systematically, a process of elimination that tested the technical, economic and environmental factors of each transport option narrowed.
 Aerial cableway won this contest hands down when tested on all parameters and community expectations.